darrenyatesau/DataLearner/README.md

-# DataLearner - Machine-Learning on Android
+# DataLearner - Data Mining and Knowledge Discovery on Android

 DataLearner is an easy-to-use tool for machine-learning and knowledge discovery from your own compatible training datasets.
 It’s fully self-contained, requires no external storage or network connectivity – it builds machine-learning models directly on your phone or tablet.